 Needless to say, the Raspberry Pi also needs an operating system.
 Fortunately, there are plenty of OS available that is compatible with the credit-card sized computer.

 Raspberry Pi OS

-The Raspberry Pi Foundation has a Linux distribution specifically made for the Raspberry Pi; this distribution is called Raspbian.
-It is based on the Debian Linux distro and is actually where the name came from as well.
+The Raspberry Pi OS, previously known as Raspbian, is the Raspberry Pi’s official operating system.
+It is based on the Debian Linux distribution and is actually where Raspbian came from.

 Alternatively, there is also a myriad of third-party operating systems for the Raspberry Pi.
 These systems are often developed by enthusiasts and electronics companies to make the Raspberry Pi more specialized.
-However, if you’re just starting, I recommend getting Raspbian first as it makes a great learning platform.
+However, if you’re starting, I recommend getting the Raspberry Pi OS first, as it makes a great learning platform.